Why are private lessons important?

 - There is a 24-hour cancellation policy for all private lessons; no-shows will be charged at full price, using the credit card on file.

-Videotaping or taking photos of the private lessons, classes, students, coaches, without permission from management is prohibited and it’s subject to exclusion.
+Videotaping or taking photos of the private lessons, classes, students, and coaches, without permission from management is prohibited and it’s subject to exclusion.